Historical background of the area

 Athens Technopolis is related with the industrial revolution of Greece, one century ago, so Gazi area’s name comes from the “gas” factory constructed there in 1857 by Francois Theophile Ferald.
 The company had many financial problems, that the creditor confiscated the distribution network.
 At 1887 Serpieri bought the company and named it Société hellénique du gaz d’Athènes.

-At 1938 the factory management passed to Athens City.
+At 1938 the factory’s management passed officially to Municipality of Athens.

 From industry to a museum.
 Technopolis gives a different note to classical Athens for sure!